Loris1123/RbScheme/README.md

 ## GUI

 The GUI is pretty simple at the moment.
-All it does is displaying the current global environment.
+You can insert SchemeCode in the Textbox and evaluate it.
-When you define new stuff, the window updates its content.
+On the left side, the enviroment is displayed.

 More to come soon!